The Nonprofit BrandsBy Tom Dougherty

-That means wringing out waste, seeking volunteers and employing as few as possible.
+That means wringing out waste, seeking volunteers, and employing as few as possible.
 Therefore, charities and nonprofits don’t invest in themselves, making the choice to give instead of growing, as if they can only do one.

 Charities and nonprofits want to do more but doing more means raising more or doing more with less.

-So many sit by hoping for some philanthropic savior or continue do the same things they have always done (expecting a better result than the last time).It is surprising that charities and nonprofits fail to see themselves as brands instead of viewing themselves as causes.
+So many sit by hoping for some philanthropic savior or continue to do the same things they have always done (expecting a better result than the last time).It is surprising that charities and nonprofits fail to see themselves as brands instead of viewing themselves as causes.